XHCFS/beebetter/lib/prompting_system/services/README.md

 | **Mood Alignment** | Per matching mood in target states | +1.2 per match |
 | **Time of Day** | Matches current time (or is universal) | +1.0 |

-After each prompt is scored the `_weightRank` function adds some random weigh to each prompt score so the system is less determinstic.
-For more experimental approaches, modify the point base system or add more "predictors".
+After each prompt is scored they're passed to the `_weightRank` is a baised random function that insures that the final selection/ranking process is not determnistic.

 ### test cases